CodingItWrong/outsidein.dev/docs/vue/2-vertical-slice.md

 Now open the URL of your Vue app.
 You should see the default "Pasta Place" and "Salad Place" records.

 We successfully implemented our first feature with outside-in Test-Driven Development!

-Now let's push it up to the origin and open a pull request.
+If you have any uncommitted changes, commit them to git.
+Push up your branch to the origin and open a pull request.
 Wait for CI to complete, then merge the pull request.
 Now we can mark off our story in Trello:

 - [x] List restaurants